initialcommit-com/git-sim/README.md

 `--light-mode`: Use a light mode color scheme instead of default dark mode.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
+`--reverse`: Display commit history in the reverse direction.

 Animation-only global options (to be used in conjunction with `--animate`: